HeadpatCloud/.github/profile/README.md

     - Our mobile app is designed to be the go-to social platform for LGBT+ and furry individuals.
 It will feature user-friendly profiles, communities, and events tailored to our audience.
 Whether you're looking to make new friends, share your art, or find a community that gets you, the Headpat app is the place to be!

 2. **Headpat Place 🌐**
-    - [headpat.place](https://headpat.place) is our interactive community hub dedicated to connecting people and fostering engagement across our diverse community.
+    - [headpat.place](https://headpat.place) - a place for connecting people and fostering engagement across our diverse community.

 3. **Headpat Space 🖥️**
-    - [headpat.space](https://headpat.space) is our comprehensive digital infrastructure platform designed to power our services and host data for users.
+    - [headpat.space](https://headpat.space) - a space designed to power our services and host data for users.
 It offers a secure, scalable, and reliable environment for databases, servers, and other essential hosting needs.

+4. **Headpat Developer 🛠️**
+    - [headpat.dev](https://headpat.dev) - a developer platform for all things Headpat.
+Here you can find all documentation and API's.

 ## Our Mission 💖